confluentinc/confluent-cli/README.md

     echo 'export GOENV_ROOT="$GOPATH/src/github.com/syndbg/goenv"' >> ~/.bash_profile
     echo 'export PATH="$GOENV_ROOT/bin:$PATH"' >> ~/.bash_profile
     echo 'eval "$(goenv init -)"' >> ~/.bash_profile

+### Mac Setup Notes

+Our integration tests (`make test`) open a lot of files while they are running.
+On MacOS, the default maximum number of open files is 256, which is too small (you will see an error like `error retrieving command exit code` or `too many open files`).
+Thus, if you are setting up your development environment on MacOS, run the following three commands *then restart*:

+    echo 'kern.maxfiles=20480' | sudo tee -a /etc/sysctl.conf
+    echo -e 'limit maxfiles 8192 20480\nlimit maxproc 1000 2000' | sudo tee -a /etc/launchd.conf
+    echo 'ulimit -n 4096' | sudo tee -a /etc/profile

+Remember to restart for these changes to take effect.

 ### File Layout